-APF Canada is proud to partner with SheEO to create trade opportunities for women entrepreneurs on this mission.
+APF Canadawais proud to partner with SheEO to create trade opportunities for women entrepreneurs on this mission.
 SheEO is a “global community of radically generous women building a perpetual fund to support women entrepreneurs working on the UN’s Sustainable Development Goals.”
 Since launching in Canada in 2015, SheEO has gone global – most recently expanding into Australia and New Zealand.
-By working closely with SheEO, the mission will provide unique insights into how women around the world are creatively collaborating to solve some of the most pressing global issues.
+By working closely with SheEO, the mission provided unique insights into how women around the world are creatively collaborating to solve some of the most pressing global issues.

-APF Canada is proud to be supported on this mission by INDIGI-X. INDIGI-X “facilitates the connection of Indigenous Professionals around the world, encouraging collaboration and economic growth.”
+APF Canada was proud to be supported on this mission by INDIGI-X, an organization that “facilitates the connection of Indigenous Professionals around the world, encouraging collaboration and economic growth.”
 Since 2020, INDIGI-X has offered a “platform for Indigenous Professionals around the world to work together, identify business opportunities and engage in international trade.”

 WHERE: Australia & New Zealand

-This mission will be an online event, with Canadian delegates joining the event virtually.
+This mission was an online event, with Canadian delegates joining the event virtually.

 WHY: Canada is privileged to have strong political, cultural, and economic ties with Australia and New Zealand, which rank among the world’s top jurisdictions in terms of per capita income and consumption.
 As members of both the Commonwealth and OECD, Australia, New Zealand, and Canada have enjoyed a long history of friendship and commercial exchange that has helped build a trade profile with both countries now valued at nearly C$5.8 billion.